|Overall Rating||It´s OK|

-Edge Hold: The edge hold is good but missing that extra grip that many boards have with their special side cuts.
-I was mainly in good conditions but if this edge is like The Enemy then it’s going to hold good but not great.
+Edge Hold: The edge hold is missing that extra grip that many boards have with their special side cuts.
+I was mainly in good conditions but if this edge is like

 Flex: This flex feels rather stiff and similar to the rating on the site.
 It’s not as deceptive as the Enemy.
 The flex is what it is.
 The only thing is it’s more forgiving because of the TBT.

 Switch: The Bataleon Undisputed not an easy board to ride switch but most won’t do anything but ride in one direction with this thing.